surniaulula/wpsso-strip-schema-microdata/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a maximum iterations count  20 tag attributes.
+	* Added an iteration count to check for a maximum of 20 tag attributes (just in case).
 * *Bugfixes*
 	* None
 * *Developer Notes*